 I will help you identify a career direction, based on your needs and wishes and together we will explore the information you need to succeed.

-I will take you through a process that helps you appreciate what is most likely to give you job satisfaction and success.
+I will take you through a program that will help you to appreciate what is most likely to give you job satisfaction and success.
 The program is made up of a number of stages.
-Each stage will inform your career plan and decision, and the result will be a set of realistic goals and objectives and so be the ‘architect’ of your own career journey.
+Each stage will inform your career plan and decision, and the result will be a set of realistic goals and objectives so you can be the ‘architect’ of your own career journey.

 It doesn’t matter what stage you are at.
 I work with: